-But while nobody has accused the Thai police’s Anti-Human Trafficking Division of corruption, there have been widespread claims of corruption against the Transnational Crime Co-ordination Centre to which Shoebridge was attached and which prosecuted Cook.
+But while nobody has accused the Thai police’s Anti-Human Trafficking Division of corruption, there have been widespread claims of corruption against the Combatting Foreign Crime unit for which Shoebridge was an ‘informer’ and which prosecuted Cook.
 In some cases these claims, mainly of extortion, have been admitted by the unit’s own foreign volunteers.

 As Luke Cook, from Perth, WA, languishes on death row in Bang Kwang Prison, Bangkok, Shoebridge specifically claims evangelical Christians and police from Thailand’s Anti-Human Trafficking Police had offered an inducement to an African woman to give evidence against him.

 “ My arrest warrant was issued for human trafficking, of one Kenyan woman claiming to be the only victim, whom has retracted her initial statement and accusations, saying she lied, claiming she was offered benefits by a corrupt Evangelist NGO and Human Trafficking Police.
 I’d answer ‘yes’, and confirm the warrant was truthful to being only a “human trafficking warrant” at the time of publication.
 The “sex trafficking ring” is untrue.” *